almahmudbd/order-notification-for-telegram/README.md

    * Bot Token
    * Chat ID
 6. Customize message template using placeholders. then Click **Save settings**
-7. then **Send Test Message** or create a new order to send a verify your setup.
+7. then **Send Test Message** or create a new order to verify your setup.